ibm-cloud-docs/BlockStorage/mounting_cloudlin8.md

    ```
    {: pre}

    This command reports the paths.
 If it is configured correctly, then each volume has a single group, with a number of paths equal to the number of iSCSI sessions.
-It's possible to attach {{site.data.keyword.blockstorageshort}} with only a single path, but it is important that Connections are established on both paths to make sure that no disruption of service occurs.
+It's possible to attach a volume with a single path, but it is important that connections are established on both paths to ward against disruption of service.

    If MPIO isn't configured correctly, your storage device might disconnect and appear offline when a network outage occurs or when {{site.data.keyword.cloud}} teams perform maintenance.
 MPIO provides an extra level of connectivity during those events, and keeps an established session to the volume with active read/write operations.